PapenfussLab/gridss/VIRUSBreakend_Readme.md

 A precompiled version of `gridsstools` is included as part of GRIDSS releases.
 If this precompiled version does not run on your system you will need to build it from source.

-To build `gridsstools` from source, download and install htslib then run:
+To build `gridsstools` from source run the following:

 ```
 git clone http://github.com/PapenfussLab/gridss/
+cd gridss
+git submodule init
+git submodule update
-cd gridss/src/main/c/gridsstools/
+cd gridss/src/main/c/htslib/
 autoheader
 autoconf
+./configure && make install
+cd ../gridsstools/
+autoheader
+autoconf
 ./configure && make all
 ```

+If you already have htslib 1.10.2 or later installed, you can skip the htslib build and install steps.

 ## Reference data setup